Critical surface phase behavior governs hydrophobic attraction between extended solutes: A coarse-grained model for hydrophobic attraction between spherical solutes

 The corresponding contribution to $\Omega_{ex}(r)$ is $-V_o\delta p$ where $\delta p$ is the local difference in the grand potential free energy density between the bulk liquid and the solvation shell, which for a true vapor solvation layer is equal to the oversaturation $(p_l-p_v)$.

 \end{enumerate} Inserting these results into Eq.\,(\ref{eq:Omegadef}) and setting $\Omega_{ex}(r\to\infty)=0$ yields

 Both terms in (\ref{eq:W(r)}) approach zero from below as $r\to 2{\mathcal R}^-$.
-We shall refer to the first as the `area' term and the second as the `volume' term \footnote{In principle the value of $\ell$ appearing in Eq.\,(\ref{eq:W(r)}) depends on $r$, however, we expect this dependence to be weak and neglect it here.}.
+We shall refer to the first as the `area' term and the second as the `volume' term. \footnote{In principle, the value of $\ell$ appearing in Eq.\,(\ref{eq:W(r)}) depends on $r$, however, we expect this dependence to be weak and neglect it here.} Note that the fact that the grand potential per unit volume is simply the local pressure means that the form of $W_m(r)$, Eq. ~\ref{eq:W(r)}, carries over to the isobaric ensemble in which we conduct simulations.

 This schematic model connects the effective potential $W(r)$ to surface tension $\gamma_{lv}$, oversaturation $\delta p$, and a characteristic solvation shell width $\ell$.
 It has been derived assuming the solvation shell is a true vapor layer such that $\gamma_{lv}$ and $\delta p$ take their bulk values~\cite{Coe2023}.
 However, in our case, an inhomogeneous layer forms, distinct from the bulk vapor phase, as shown in Figs.~\ref{fig:rho-chi-Rs10} and \ref{fig:rho-chi-Rs15}.
 This motivates us to consider {\em effective} values of the surface tension, and pressure difference $\delta p$ when comparing Eq.\,(\ref{eq:W(r)}) to simulations, which we denote by $\tilde\gamma, \delta \tilde p$ respectively.
 Together with the value of $\ell$, these effective values will be determined as independent fitting parameters.